Johnnykoch02/EpuckAgent-Micromouse/README.md

 The main loop of the program involves calling the agent's `step()` function repeatedly, which updates the agent's state and moves it through the grid.
 The loop will continue until the agent's `Status()` function returns -1, indicating that the agent has reached its goal.

-To ensure that progress is not lost if the program is interrupted, the state of the grid is saved to a file every 10 minutes using `Grid.save_to_file(agent.grid, 'GridState.json')`.
+To ensure that progress is not lost if the program is interrupted, the state of the grid is saved to a file every 10 steps using `Grid.save_to_file(agent.grid, 'GridState.json')`.

 ```